 Find Hotels in Amsterdam.

 We did visit the Foam Photography museum.
 That was quite enjoyable.
-As you might know, my husband is a professional photographer.
+Since Fede is a photographer, he especially loved it..
 We spent several hours roaming around and reading past issues of their magazine.
-It was definitely worth the €11 per person price of admission for us.
+It was definitely worth the €11 per person price of admission for us and l would recommend that.

 The one thing that struck us was how expensive Amsterdam is!
 A bottle of water (33cl) cost €2 at the convenience stores, while they were an average of €4-6 at the restaurants.
 Most of them had little signs that said “we do not serve tap water as a matter of hygiene” or something similar.
 Really??
 The tap water is completely drinkable mind you.
 We survived just fine on it .
 It was cheaper to drink beer than water, but how much beer can one person drink?… don’t answer that!! :o ) .

 We tried to go off the beaten path and find where the locals ate, but we failed miserably.
 They were all costly.
 We had okay Mexican food for 2 at a cost of €70.
 A plain burger, fries and a coke cost €12 each for lunch.
 They did have good Indonesian food though, it’s true what everyone says.
-We didn’t get to go where Anthony Bourdain eaten at.
-It was just as well as we hear it’s €44 per person on the average, when we ate the same things for €28 and €22 each on separate occasions.
-Maybe we are just cheap, but l don’t know how regular people survive there.
-Average 1 bedroom prices in the city run around €1500 according to one of the nice bartenders we chatted with.
+We didn’t get to go where Anthony Bourdain had eaten at.
+Just as well as we hear it’s €44 per person on the average, when we ate the same Rijstafel menu for €28 and €22 each on separate occasions.
+Maybe we’re just cheap, but l don’t know how regular people survive there.
+The wages must be astronomical.
+Average 1 bedroom prices in the city run around €1500 according to one of the nice local bartenders we chatted with.
 Yikes!
-Our hostess also confirmed just how expensive the city was.
+He said most people lived outside the city and commuted.
+Our hostess confirmed just how expensive the city was.
 It’s true that we expected things to be a bit expensive, but it was a whole lot more expensive.
 Unless you’re sleeping in hostels, eating bread and jelly for lunch or something, you are likely to spend €100 per person per day, even more if you are not very careful.
+I think at our ages, we are too old for that backpacking, will sleep with 10 people in a room hostel kind of life, so that brings the cost up a lot.

 The red light district wasn’t very impressive either.
 The women looked tired, and old, not age wise, but a weariness that l noticed.
 There were the usual crowds of young men hollering, drunk and probably stoned as well, milling about, but l didn’t see any of them actually go in with the girls.
 It makes me wonder if there is enough money in that profession.
 I bet half of the guys lose their nerve and do not engage the girls.
 It makes for a good fairy tale though to tell their friends back home.
 I mean who’s going to challenge them?
 Guess where we saw all the men in the area?
 Yep! the bars were packed with them! :-) .
 Federico went to use the restroom at one of the places and l was the only girl in there.
 The only one!!!
 Haha! same place they spend their time at home!!!
 They will however tell wild tales of the amazing sex they had with the hookers :-) .
 I’m not judging, everyone has the right to make a living, and it is legal.
 We saw people going in to see the live sex acts at like noon on Sunday.. new religion perhaps?

 I think it’s a great place if you’re young, and want to be a hipster or do stuff before you settle down.
 As an adult, I think most would be hard pressed to love it, but that is just my opinion.
 Don’t hate me for it.
-Perhaps l just missed the really really fantastic bits.
+Perhaps we just missed the really really fantastic bits.
 I’m glad l went.
 Would l go again?
 Probably not.
 It is not my cup of tea so to speak.
+I found the city of Amsterdam very ordinary as opposed to extraordinary.

 How about you?
 Have you been to Amsterdam?
 Do you share my feelings or do you think l am totally off the mark?
 Maybe it’s one of those places that deserve a second chance?